edsko/max-handpan/README.md

 of which is useful but the other one less so.
 We therefore control sample selection from within Max Handpan; see setup instructions, below.

+Using the gu side tone as a substitute for the palm bass, as [they serve a similar purpose](https://www.markdambrosiomusic.com/post/the-top-ten-traits-of-a-great-handpan): both activate the helmholtz resonance of the instrument.

 ### Setup

 Load the instrument: